ezenere/image-answer-app/README.md

 Create a new collection

-Upload some images, if you want, add a question and give them one or more answers.
+Upload some images add questions and give them one or more answers.

 Go back to `http://localhost:3000/`